camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/resource-planning.md

 RocksDB will then allocate [512MB per partition](https://github.com/camunda/zeebe/blob/main/dist/src/main/config/broker.yaml.template#L963) by default.

-Then there is some memory required for the OS page cache since zeebe makes heavy use of memory mapped files.
+Some memory is required for the OS page cache since Zeebe makes heavy use of memory mapped files.
 Too little page cache will result in slow I/O performance.

-So the minimum memory usage is going to be:
+The minimum memory usage is:

 | Component           |                   Amount |
 | ------------------- | -----------------------: |